 Release some funds

-If you’ve built up equity in your property, you can release some of it so that you have access to a lump sum of money.
+If you’ve built up equity in your property, you can release some of it.
+This gives you access to a lump sum of money.
 Under normal circumstances, you’d probably do this to pay for home improvements or an event, such as a wedding.
-In this instance though, releasing equity provides you with a sum to tide you over while you might be living on a reduced income, giving you peace of mind until the lockdown measures are lifted and normal life resumes.
+In this instance though, releasing equity provides you with a sum to tide you over while you might be living on a reduced income.
+This gives you peace of mind until the lockdown measures are lifted and normal life resumes.

 Is there a downside to remortgaging?